 Contact Your Insurance Company

-In cases where you believe the other driver is entirely at fault for the accident, it is still important to contact the insurance company.
+In cases where you believe the other driver is entirely at fault for the accident, it is still important to contact your insurance company.
 This policy is especially true if you suspect the other driver may not have car insurance.
-You may have uninsured motorist coverage that could cover the cost of your damages.
+You may have uninsured motorist coverage or collision insurance that could cover the cost of your damages.

 Click to contact our personal injury lawyers today